aymmuazu/remita-clone-app/README.md

-# REMTIA - Empower your Customers to pay you easily as you grow
+# REMITA - Empower your Customers to pay you easily as you grow

 ## Description